lukoerfer/auto-implementation/README.md

 ## Usage

-Simply add the `Implementation` annotation on an interface or abstract class.
+Simply add the `Autoplementation` annotation on an interface or abstract class.
 It is possible to use the annotation multiple times on the same element.
 The annotation processor will create a new class for each provided annotation.
 Each new class will implement the annotated interface (or extend the annotated abstract class) by implementing each unimplemented method:

     @Implementation
     public interface Listener {